vesoft-inc/nebula-docs/docs/nebula-graph-studio-user-guide-en.md

 After the graph schema is created, you can import the required data.
 In this example we have prepared two vertex files, `player.csv` and `team.csv`, and two edge files, `follow.csv` and `serve.csv`.
 You can find the four files in the `example` folder.

+**Note**: Only support for importing data from CSV files without header.

 1. Click the **import** tab and enter **Init**.
 Select the required graph space in the **Spaces** drop-down list.
 We select `NBA` here.
 Click **Next**.

 ![select_graph](https://user-images.githubusercontent.com/40747875/72596032-22a5b300-3946-11ea-8001-7e27fc005013.png)